Angryvam/kickstart/README.md

 it to your projects main directory.

 **Download script**: (execute as user in your project-directory)
 ```bash
 curl -o kickstart.sh "https://raw.githubusercontent.com/c7lab/kickstart/master/opt/kickstart.sh" && chmod +x kickstart.sh
 ```

 Run kickstart:
 ```bash
 ./kickstart.sh
 ```

-It will create an empty `.kick.yml` file in the current directory.
-You might edit at least the `from:`-Line.
+Kickstart will create an empty `.kick.yml` file in the current directory.
+You might want to edit at least the `from:`-Line.